zholdoshov/Code-Smell-Detector/README.md

 # Code Smell Detector

-## This is a Python appliaction that can detect three types of Code Smells:
+## This is a Python application that can detect three types of Code Smells:
 <ol>
   <li>Long Method</li>
   <li>Long Parameter List</li>